 Any magician who qualifies can register for only one category within each contest.

-*For detailed descriptions about FISM categories see below or click here.
+For detailed descriptions of FISM categories, see below or click here.

-In order to gain entry into the World Championship of Magic a magician's must meet the following criteria:
+To gain entry into the World Championship of Magic, a magician must meet the following criteria:

 Obtain high marks at their continental FISM championship

-FISM World Championship of Magic is represented by 5 Continental Regions and each region has its own Continental President.
+Six Continental Regions represent the FISM World Championship of Magic, and each region has its own Continental President.

 North America https://fismna2021.com

-Any North American magician who wants to qualify at their FISM continental contest from any one of the following five-member societies of FISM.
+Any North American magician who wants to qualify at their FISM continental contest from any of the following seven-member societies of FISM.

 Academy of Magical Arts http://www.magiccastle.com/